Island-hopping on a long tail boat tour in Thailand

 And if it is via Hong Kong, do read this post on Hong Kong with kids.

-Our first stop on this day out on a longtail boat was the tiny Khai Nok island.
+Our first stop on this day out on a longtail boat tour was the tiny Khai Nok island.

 About an hour away from our resort lay the Khai Nok island.